Our Team

 Tom Petty

-Tom is a first year PhD student who is continuing his studies at Cambridge after completing his MPhil in Health, Medicine and Society.
+Tom is a second year PhD student who is continuing his studies at Cambridge after completing his MPhil in Health, Medicine and Society.
 Tom’s PhD focuses on identifying the barriers and facilitators to sporting inclusion and their psychosocial impact on transgender individuals.

 Transgender inclusion in sport is a hot topic but is under researched.
 Tom wants to fill the research gaps around what makes transgender inclusion into sport easier or more difficult, and to reframe discussion on the topic toward the psychosocial (i.e. non-physical) benefits of sporting inclusion.